Occupational Pesticide Handler Exposure Data

 Occupational Pesticide Handler Exposure Calculator

-The datasets and associated default “unit exposures” described on this webpage are the major component within the Agency’s Occupational Pesticide Handler Exposure Calculator (version date: June 2018) (XLSX)(1 pg, 3 MB, June 2018) a Microsoft Excel-based tool routinely used for pesticide risk assessment.
+The datasets and associated default “unit exposures” described on this webpage are the major component within the Agency’s Occupational Pesticide Handler Exposure Calculator (version date: March 2020) (XLSX)(3 MB, March 2020) a Microsoft Excel-based tool routinely used for pesticide risk assessment.
 With a few chemical-specific toxicological inputs and product-based application rates, risk assessors can quickly calculate occupational pesticide handler exposures and risks for various scenarios.
 A User Guide is included to aid navigation through the tool and Summary Reports are auto-populated from the exposure calculation worksheets.

 Note: users may notice incomplete calculations due to missing default values for amounts of area treated or volume sprayed.
 This is the case for approximately 18% of the more than 1,000 pesticide handler exposure scenarios in the tool, and represent mostly smaller-scale, handheld, non-agricultural crop use patterns.
 The Agency is currently in the process of establishing defaults for every scenario, but, for transparency, has still chosen to publish the calculator tool.

 Questions and Answers

 - Why is the Agency using AHETF and ORETF data, as well as exposure data from other submitted studies, to assess exposure for pesticide handlers?